mrjeffstevenson3/mmimproc/pylabs/projects/bbc/pipeline_notes.md

 **Reverse path MNI to subject dti used for atlas/ROI:**
 MNI/atlas-->Inverse warp/affine to template T1-->Inverse warp/affine to comroll T1-->Inverse warp/affine to subject FA/dwi

+**class objects needed:**
+conversion object with defaults for each modality.
+    set up project specific tech info variables saves/stores found/converted objects brain extraction and masking with defaults
+    must be able to preserve overrides for -f 0.3 defaults store object on niprov?
+VBM templating as prelim to reg
+Reg class to capture all templating files and pathways to/from all modalities